fbpx ...

 How to make a dark roux?

-The tools needed to make a roux are a metal whisk or wooden spoon and a large pot of at least 6-8 quarts.
+A metal whisk or wooden spoon and a large pot of at least 6-8 quarts are needed to make a roux.

-Heat oil in a heavy bottom pot or large dutch oven over medium-high heat, and bring oil to a smoke point.
-You will see faint white smoke coming off the oil; a thicker smoke will burn the flour, remove from heat and let the oil cool for 3 minutes.
+Heat oil in a heavy-bottom pot or large Dutch oven over medium-high heat, and bring it to a smoke point.
+You will see faint white smoke coming off the oil; a thicker smoke will burn the flour.
+Remove from heat and let the oil cool for 3 minutes.

-Whisk flour and oil until dark chocolate-colored roux forms; if the roux is browning too quickly, remove from the heat while stirring fast and reduce heat to medium-low.
-Your roux should be thick and smooth, and pourable.
-If it’s too runny, add 1-2 tablespoons of flour; if the roux is too thick, add 1-2 tablespoons of oil to thin it out.
+Whisk flour and oil until a dark chocolate-colored roux forms.
+If the roux is browning too quickly, remove it from the heat while stirring fast and reduce heat to medium-low.
+Your roux should be thick, smooth, and pourable.
+If it's too runny, add 1-2 tablespoons of flour; if it's too thick, add 1-2 tablespoons of oil to thin it out.

 Add onion, green bell pepper, celery, and half the Cajun Seasoning, and stir for 2-3 minutes, making sure the roux has coated the vegetables fully (this is where you can add okra).